OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 #### Note

-Using hashes can be a risk approach approach.
+Using hashes can be a risky approach.
 If you change *anything* inside the script tag (even whitespace) by, e.g., formatting your code, the hash will be different, and the script won't render.

 ### strict-dynamic